-COMPASS Academy
+Excel Academy

-The COMPASS Academy, located in the career-technical wing of the Bedford High School, is a credit recovery program designed to assist students achieve on-time graduation.
+The Excel Academy, located in the South wing of Bedford High School, is a credit recovery program designed to assist students achieve on-time graduation.
 The Academy uses a blended online learning instructional program platform to provide students with necessary content.
 Academy students' work online during the school day under the guidance of classroom teachers who give clarity and assistance as needed.
 The Academy provides a comprehensive curriculum that offers a broad range of courses that is fully accredited by five associations for schools and colleges.
 Students must be recommended for this program by their grade level principal and approved by the building principal.
-Additionally, the COMPASS Academy Twilight program, operating from 2:45 - 4:45 pm daily, offers the opportunity for students to extend their learning by completing course work outside of the traditional school day.
+Additionally, the Excel Academy Twilight program, operating from 2:45 - 4:45 pm daily, offers the opportunity for students to extend their learning by completing course work outside of the traditional school day.
 Again, this work is completed with the guidance of staff members who are available for clarity and assistance.